 Jiang: I think Chinese banks value their interns and put a lot of resources into them.
 For example, some of the trainers at my bank’s training centre are business executives rather than HR people.
 The bank also paid my flight and hotel costs so I could experience working across their different offices.

-So what were the downsides of your internship?
+What were the downsides of your internship?

 Jiang: There was a strong sense of hierarchy, especially among the senior management.
 Even though people were nice and willing to help you, they didn't really consider you part of their team.
 And I didn't generally have access to the firm’s internal drive or its internal documents.
 My colleagues also came from different provinces in China, and they have different tones and pronunciation for Mandarin.
 It sometime wasn't easy to catch what they were trying to say.